scala/scala-lang/_posts/2025-05-07-release-notes-3.7.0.md

 #### Scala CLI

-Scala runner has been updated and uses now Scala CLI 1.7.1.
+The Scala runner has been updated to Scala CLI 1.7.1.
-The new Scala runner uses `scalafmt` binaries built using Scala Native for `fmt` subcommand, this change can improve the performance of formatting Scala sources.
+The new Scala runner uses `scalafmt` binaries built using Scala Native for `fmt` subcommand.
+This change can improve the performance of formatting Scala sources.
 It also includes experimental support for running `scalafix` rules using `scala fix` subcommand.

 Please refer to Scala CLI changelogs for more details: